mkchoi212/mkchoi212.github.io/README.md

 6. Swift Sucess Enums
 7. Globalizing Software
 8. Globalizing Software (Cont.)
-9. 🔈 Swift Talk: Limiting the use of Protocols (Most Recent)
+9. 🔈 Swift Talk: Limiting the use of Protocols
+10. Transducers in Swift
+11. Transducers in Swift II **(Most Recent)**

 # Usage
 ```